mykolaharmash/works-for-me/README.md

 - [Commit message convention](#commit-message-convention)

-## Guide to write a setup
+## Guide

-Setup should start with a little information about yourself, followed by the list of tools you are using.
+Toolkit file should start with little information about yourself, followed by the list of tools you are using.

-This is how very minimal setup may look like:
+This is how very minimal toolkit may look like:

 ```
 name: John 🚀 Doe